Ricotta and Sausage Pasta

 Ricotta and Sausage Pasta from www.whatsgabycooking.com (@whatsgabycookin)

 By now, it's a well known fact that for the first 17 years of my life I lived on pasta and grilled cheese.
 Not much has changed, as I'm pretty sure I'd be just fine if that were the case now.
 But I like to mix things up every once in a while and jazz up my staples.
 And if you're living in a pasta-centric house like me, I can promise you that you'll love this easy pasta dinner!
 (Psst...
-Another easy pasta recipe coming atcha, my delicious Spaghetti Carbonara...
+Another easy pasta recipe coming atcha, my delicious Spaghetti Carbonara and Sausage and Leek Orecchiette...
 You have to try it!)
 Adam made it for me YEARS ago when we were working on a job in Minnesota!
 I have literally zero recollection of where the base recipe came from but it's incredible.

 Need a few more sausage-y recipes to complete your fall cooking plans - I've got ya covered: